WillTheFarmer/http-logs-to-mysql/.github/README.md

 3) All ***Process Modules*** have `process` method and ***ProcessProperties*** subclass `properties_process.py`.

 4) `main:process_files` can be passed a `collection Filter` parameter.
 It can be a Process list (processID) to execute for any number of reasons.
 This makes the App more integrable and adaptable.
+If no parameter is passed `main:process_files` executes `config.json` Processes for status = 'Active'.

 5) All ***Observers*** watch using ***Observer datasets*** : `path`, `recursive`, `interval` for the arrival of new files in `path` values.